python/mypy/docs/source/getting_started.rst

 This command makes mypy *type check* your ``program.py`` file and print out any errors it finds.
-Mypy will type check your code *statically*: this means that it will check for errors without ever running your code, just like a linter.
+Mypy will type check your code *statically*: this means that it will check for errors without even running your code, just like a linter.

 This means that you are always free to ignore the errors mypy reports and